Darren-C26/SOFE4610-HomeAutomation/README.md

 This project is aimed at providing a web-based interface for controlling and monitoring an LED light, with additional features such as auto mode based on a Light Dependent Resistor (LDR).
 The application is built using Django for the backend, and it includes a simple dashboard with JavaScript for interactive user controls.

+Note: Credits to "IoT Hands-On Approach" by A.
+Bahga and V. Madisetti, as well to some of our peers in **IoT Analysis & Design** for helping us get the project set up.

 ## Table of Contents
 - [File Structure](#file-structure)